Canon EOS R1 Review

 I'll rarely use the R1's mechanical shutter.

-With the full electronic shutter in use, the R5 II features shutter speeds up to 1/64000 second in 1/3 or 1/2 stop increments.
+With the full electronic shutter in use, the R1 features shutter speeds up to 1/16000 second in 1/3 or 1/2 stop increments, and up to 1/64000 second in full stops.
 It is also notable is that exposures as long as 30 seconds are available with the full electronic shutter.
+The longest shutter speed available with Precontinuous shooting enabled is 0.5 seconds.

 With the mechanical shutter involved, either first and second curtain or second curtain only, the shutter speed range is 30-1/8000 in 1/3 or 1/2 stop increments.